monarch-initiative/mondo/docs/editors-guide/strategic-refinement.md

 ## Summary

 The goal of this project is to perform strategic refinement in Mondo and refine the hierarchy.
-The first steps at this refinment is to remove the Orphanet (ORDO) grouping classes since these cause unwanted classifications in Mondo.
+The first steps at this refinement is to remove the Orphanet (ORDO) grouping classes since these cause unwanted classifications in Mondo.

 **Justification**: Orphanet takes a different approach to classification compared to Mondo, where many disease entities are grouped together based on phenotypic features.
 This is causing some incorrect inferences in Mondo.